 - Changes to lane restrictions on the roundabout (as far as possible 2 lanes of traffic will continue to run during peak hours).

 Traffic diversion routes will be clearly signposted in both directions for the duration of the works.
-Some of the key pedestrian and highway versions can be viewed as PDF diagrams (2MB).

 Due to the reduced road space available during the works, all cycle lanes through the area have been closed.
 In order to ensure cyclist safety, signs have been erected warning drivers not to overtake cyclists through the works.